Sunday, March 2, 2014

 WORSHIP

 Worship is the fruit of thankfulness, and it is the logical extension.
-Thanks may come from the mind but worship comes from deeper within us.
-Our heart and soul begins to respond to what we are saying in our mind and worship comes out.
+Thanks may come from the mind, but worship comes from deeper within us.
+Our hearts and soul begin to respond to what we are saying in our minds, and worship comes out.

 Worship should be done with reverence, awe, and even fear.
-We have much to be thankful for but the greatest to be thankful for is the person of the Almighty.
-We must not only think about the wondrous blessings He has given us in Christ we must remember He is the High and Holy One whom angels obey.
+We have much to be thankful for, but the greatest to be thankful for is the person of the Almighty.
+We must not only think about the wondrous blessings He has given us in Christ; we must also remember He is the High and Holy One whom angels obey.

-The world around us will change but God's love will not and the eternal life he gives in Christ will never change, be taken, or lost.
-Let us worship in word and deed for the wondrous blessing we have in Christ.
+The world around us will change, but God's love will not, and the eternal life he gives in Christ will never change, be taken, or lost.
+Let us worship in word and deed for our wondrous blessing in Christ.

 To read Hebrews 12 in its entirety click here.